Aloysius Gonzaga: Religious life

 In November 1585, Gonzaga gave up all rights of inheritance, which was confirmed by the emperor.
 He went to Rome and, because of his noble birth, gained an audience with Pope Sixtus V. Following a brief stay at the Palazzo Aragona Gonzaga, the Roman home of his cousin, Cardinal Scipione Gonzaga, on 25 November 1585 he was accepted into the Society of Jesus in Rome.
 During this period, he was asked to moderate his asceticism somewhat and to be more social with the other novices.

 Gonzaga's health continued to cause problems.
-In addition to the kidney disease, he also suffered from a skin disease, chronic headaches and insomnia.
-He was sent to Milan for studies, but after some time he was sent back to Rome because of his health.
+He was sent to Milan for studies, but was sent back to Rome after some time because of his health.
 On 25 November 1587, he took the three religious vows of chastity, poverty and obedience.
 In February and March 1588, he received minor orders and started studying theology to prepare for ordination.
 In 1589, he was called to Mantua to mediate between his brother Rodolfo and the Duke of Mantua.
 He returned to Rome in May 1590.
 It is said that, later that year, he had a vision in which the Archangel Gabriel told him that he would die within a year.

 In 1591, a plague broke out in Rome.
 The Jesuits opened a hospital for the stricken, and Gonzaga volunteered to work there.
 After begging alms for the victims, Gonzaga began working with the sick, carrying the dying from the streets into a hospital founded by the Jesuits.
 There he washed and fed the plague victims, preparing them as best he could to receive the sacraments.
 But though he threw himself into his tasks, he privately confessed to his spiritual director, Robert Bellarmine, that his constitution was revolted by the sights and smells of the work; he had to work hard to overcome his physical repulsion.